 The No That Sets Free

 Hunger eating means periods without food.
 Intermittent fasting.
 Extended fasting.
 Religious fasting calendars that structure the year around feast and fast.
-The body in a fasted state activates autophagy — the cellular cleaning process that breaks down damaged components.
-It enters ketosis — burning fat for fuel.
-It rests from the constant labour of digestion.
+The body in a fasted state activates autophagy : the cellular self-cleaning process : and enters ketosis, shifting to fat metabolism.
+The digestive system rests, inflammation reduces, and ghrelin and other hunger hormones recalibrate toward accurate signalling.

 The Orthodox Christian fasting calendar prescribes 180-200 days per year of dietary restriction.
 Ramadan requires dawn-to-sunset fasting for thirty days.
 Yom Kippur demands twenty-five hours without food or water.
 Ekadashi, the Hindu lunar fasting day, occurs twice monthly.
-These are not arbitrary religious rules.
-They are protocols discovered through millennia of practice.
+These are somatic protocols discovered through millennia of practice and preserved in religious form.

-Hunger also teaches the difference between appetite and need.
-The fasted body learns what real hunger feels like.
-It recognises the difference between wanting food and requiring food.
-This discrimination, once learned, transforms eating for the rest of life.
+Hunger also teaches interoceptive discrimination : the difference between appetite and genuine metabolic need.
+The fasted body re-learns what authentic hunger feels like in the body: the location of the sensation, its quality, its rhythm.
+This discrimination, once restored, transforms the body's relationship to eating for the rest of life.

 The Hunger principle: The fast makes the feast possible.
 Periodic emptiness creates the conditions for true nourishment.